New @ The Zoo

 Fill out the online registration form on this page and begin collecting cell phones!
 Get the word out about the challenge to others in your school or organization, create posters, hang up the content provided by the Zoo, spread the word and have fun!

 Here are some resources you can print:

-A mineral called coltan is found in almost every cell phone, as well as laptops and cameras.
-This mineral comes from the ground in Central Africa, which happens to be where animals like chimpanzees, gorillas and okapis live.
-When the mineral is taken from chimpanzee habitats to be used in electronics, the homes of chimps, gorillas and okapis become disrupted and these animal populations decrease.
+A material called tantalum is found in almost every cell phone, as well as in laptops and cameras.
+This metal comes from the ground in Central Africa, which happens to be where animals like chimpanzees, gorillas and okapis live.
+When the metal is taken from chimpanzee habitats to be used in electronics, the homes of chimps, gorillas and okapis become disrupted and these animal populations decrease.

 If you recycle your old cell phone with us, then the materials in the phone can be reused instead of getting new minerals from the ground in Central Africa.

 When you recycle your phone at the zoo, we return it to a company called Eco-Cell that sells the individual parts of the phone so that they can be reused.
 Any proceeds then go to conservation efforts to save animals in the wild.